infinum/swift-style-guide/README.md

 ## RxSwift

-Since RxSwift is quite complex on its own, we have created a secondary [Readme](RxSwift.md) file for it.
+Due to the reactive nature of RxSwift library and different approaches, we defined our own [code style](RxSwift.md) for it.

 ## Credits